ashwinsrnth/matlab-novice-inflammation/04-func.md

 end
 ~~~

-A Matlab function *must* be saved in a text file with a `.m` extension.
+A MATLAB function *must* be saved in a text file with a `.m` extension.
 The name of that file must be the same as the function defined
 inside it.
 The name must start with a letter and cannot contain spaces.
 So, you will need to save the above code in a file called
 `fahr_to_kelvin.m`.